 Water quality, sentinel toy, child hand rinse, soil, and food microbial assessments:

 At baseline, a sample of stored drinking water will be collected from all households.
 In addition, all community public water sources used by study respondents for drinking will also be sampled.
 The field team will collect 100ml of water from each container of stored drinking water container and water source sampled.
-A subset of households will be selected for measurements of child exposure to environmental contamination using a sentinel toy, child hand rinses, and food microbial assessments.
+A subset of households will be selected for measurements of child exposure to environmental contamination using a sentinel toy, mother and child hand rinses, stored drinking water collection, and food microbial assessments.
 Each household will be given a sentinel toy (plastic toy ball) on day 1 (the same day the household received the stool sample collection container) by the field team.
 Every toy ball will be sterilized and stored in a sterile bag until it is distributed.
 The field team will return on day 2 to collect the toy ball (~24 hours later).
 He/She will ask the mother to locate the toy ball without touching it to avoid hand contamination.
 The field research assistant will use sterile gloves to retrieve the toy and place it in a sterile Whirlpak bag containing 200ml of recovery media (sterile water with salts).
 The toy will be immersed and rinsed for 30 seconds.
 The field research assistant will remove the toy, place the sealed bag on ice packs, and then return it to the household.
-On day 2, the field team will also collect a hand rinse sample from the target child.
-The child will be asked to insert his/her hands, one at a time, into a 69 oz Whirlpak bag containing 350 ml of recovery media.
-The field enumerator will massage each of the child’s hands through the bag for 15 seconds.
-In each study compound, ~100 grams of soil will be excavated using a disposable sterile scoop from approximately a 20cm by 20cm area (Pickering et al., 2012).
+The field team will also collect a hand rinse sample from the mother and/or target child.
+They will be asked to insert his/her hands, one at a time, into a 69 oz Whirlpak bag containing 350 ml of recovery media.
+The field enumerator will massage each hand through the bag for 15 seconds.
+In each study compound, ~100 grams of soil will be excavated using a disposable sterile scoop from approximately a 25cm by 36cm area (Pickering et al., 2012).
 Any previously prepared food being stored in the household for consumption by the index child will be sampled by collecting ~50-100g directly from the storage pot using a sterile spoon, then placed into a sterile plastic bag.
-Produce items in the household will be sampled by rinsing in a sterile bag filled with clean water.
+Produce items in the household will be sampled by rinsing in a sterile bag filled with clean water and soap.
 All samples will be placed on ice, then transported to IPA’s field microbiology laboratory.
 All samples will be analyzed for levels of E. coli, fecal coliform, and/or enterococci per 100 ml of sample by a process of dilution with sterile water and membrane filtration.
-An aliquot of the food, hand, water, and soil samples will also be processed by Kato Katz microscopy for detection of Ascaris, hookworm, and Trichuris ova (Albonico et al., 2012) In addition, aliquots from a subset of hand rinse, soil rinse, diluted food, and water samples will be vacuum filtered and archived for subsequent DNA/RNA extraction, molecular fecal source tracking analysis.
+An aliquot of the food, hand, water, and soil samples will also be processed by microscopy for detection of Ascaris, hookworm, and Trichuris ova (Albonico et al., 2012) In addition, aliquots from a subset of hand rinse, soil rinse, diluted food, and water samples will be vacuum filtered and archived for subsequent DNA/RNA extraction, molecular fecal source tracking analysis.
 The archived filters will be transported to Stanford University for molecular analysis.

 Validation of microbial source tracking methods